Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 In this project we will be using the following:

 - Cloud Computing Platform: AWS
-- 3 Web servers: Linux: Red Hat Enterprise Linux 8
+- 3 Web Servers: Red Hat Enterprise Linux 8
+- 1 NFS Server: Red Hat Enterprise Linux 8
 - 1 MySQL Database Server: Ubuntu 20.04
-- 1 NFS Server: Red Hat Enterprise Linux 8
 - Programming Language: PHP
 - Code Repository: GitHub